-MOTOR ENCLOSURE Open drip proof motors are intended for use in clean combustible materials.
+ODP, combustible materials.
 Open motors can emit flame and/or molten metal in the event of insulation failure. dry locations with adequate supply of cooling air.
-These motors should not be used in the presence of flammable or indoor and outdoor locations. moisture, dirt and/or corrosive materials are present in TEFC, totally enclosed motors are intended for use where
+These motors should not be used in the presence of flammable or Open drip proof motors are intended for use in clean